-DJI Zenmuse H30T: How wide can I cover the ground with the visible or thermal camera?
+DJI Zenmuse H30T: How wide do you cover on the ground with the visible or thermal camera?

 H30T field of view: width covered on the ground by the visible and thermal camera

-Would you like to know the Zenmuse H30T‘s field of view and the width it covers on the ground at different altitudes?
-This article gives you the precise answers for both the visible camera and the thermal camera, with clear tables and rigorous calculations.
+Would you like to know the field of view of the Zenmuse H30T and how wide it covers on the ground at different altitudes?
+This article gives you the precise answers for the visible camera and the thermal camera, with the help of clear tables and rigorous calculations.

 • Limit unnecessary overlap

-Here is a precise and illustrated deciphering of the actual ground coverage values for two major sensors on the Zenmuse H30T:
+Here is a precise and illustrated deciphering of the real ground coverage values for two major sensors of the Zenmuse H30T :

 • 1/1.3″ sensor, 48 MP